sakaki-/gentoo-on-rpi-64bit/README.md

 Once this completes, you can use your new package!

 > Note that if you intend to install complex packages, you may find it easier to set `ACCEPT_KEYWORDS="* ~*"` in `/etc/portage/make.conf`, since many packages are not yet keyworded for `arm64` yet on Gentoo.
-Obviously, this will throw up some false positives, but it will also mostly prevent Portage from suggesting you pull in 'live' (aka `-9999`) ebuilds, which can easily create a nasty dependency tangle.
+Obviously, this will throw up some false positives, but it will also mostly prevent Portage from suggesting you pull in 'live' (aka `-9999`, aka current-tip-of-source-control) ebuilds, which can easily create a nasty dependency tangle.

 Once you get a package working successfully, you can then explicitly keyword its dependencies if you like (in `/etc/portage/package.accept_keywords/...`), rather than relying on `ACCEPT_KEYWORDS="* ~*"` in `/etc/portage/make.conf`.
 Should you do so, please feel free to file a PR against the [`rpi3:default/linux/arm64/17.0/desktop/rpi3` profile](https://github.com/sakaki-/rpi3-overlay/tree/master/profiles/targets/rpi3) with your changes, so that others can benefit (I intend to submit keywords from this profile to be considered for inclusion in the main Gentoo tree, in due course).